swcarpentry/r-novice-gapminder/_episodes/04-data-structures-part1.md

 > > By keeping everything in a column the same, we allow ourselves to make simple
 > > assumptions about our data; if you can interpret one entry in the column as a
 > > number, then you can interpret *all* of them as numbers, so we don't have to
 > > check every time.
-This consistency, like consistently using the same separator
-> > in our data files, is what people mean when they talk about *clean data*; in
+This consistency is what people mean when they talk about
-> > the long run, strict consistency goes a long way to making our lives easier in
+> > *clean data*; in the long run, strict consistency goes a long way to making
-> > R.
+> > our lives easier in R.
 > {: .solution}
 {: .discussion}